1983 Malibu Grand Prix murders

+Mass murder in Texas, U.S.

-On July 1, 1983, at the Malibu Grand Prix in Houston, Texas, three robbers – Kenneth Ray Ransom (May 15, 1963 – October 28, 1997), James Edward Randle (also spelt James Edward Randall; born January 14, 1967) and Richard James Wilkerson (April 18, 1964 – August 31, 1993) – robbed and fatally stabbed four of the center's workers: the center’s manager, 18-year-old Anil Varughese; 22-year-old Roddy Harris; and two brothers, Joerene and Arnold Pequeno, aged 18 and 19, respectively.
+On July 1, 1983, at the Malibu Grand Prix in Houston, Texas, three robbers – Kenneth Ray Ransom (May 15, 1963 – October 28, 1997), James Edward Randle (also spelled James Edward Randall; born January 14, 1967) and Richard James Wilkerson (April 18, 1964 – August 31, 1993) – robbed and fatally stabbed four of the center's workers: the center’s manager, 18-year-old Anil Varughese; 22-year-old Roddy Harris; and two brothers, Joerene and Arnold Pequeno, aged 18 and 19, respectively.
 The assailants escaped with approximately $2,000.

 All three men were arrested and charged with capital murder.
 Randle, who was 16 years old at the time of the crime and a cousin of Wilkerson, was spared the death penalty and instead sentenced to life in prison.
 On the other hand, both Wilkerson and Ransom were found guilty of capital murder — Wilkerson for the murder of Anil Varughese and Ransom for the murder of Arnold Pequeno — and were sentenced to death.
 Wilkerson was executed on August 31, 1993, while Ransom was put to death four years later on October 28, 1997.
 Both executions were carried out by lethal injection at the Huntsville Unit.